csulit/openai-assistant-streaming/main.py.md

 ## Overview

-The `main.py` file serves as the core of our AI weather assistant application.
-It integrates OpenAI's Assistant API with a weather service and WebSocket communication to provide real-time weather information with a conversational interface.
+The `main.py` file serves as the core of our AI assistant application.
+It integrates OpenAI's Assistant API with various tools and services, using WebSocket for real-time communication, RabbitMQ for message queuing, and Redis for conversation persistence.

 ## Core Components